davekilian/primer/whatis.md

 > 32. **divide** by the previously computed value for $2A$
 > 33. **output** the result as the second solution

 This thing is called a *program*.
-If you've never written a program before, well, congratulations on writing your first program!
+If you've never programmed before, well, congratulations on writing your first program!

 ## Programs and Computers

 In the example above, we acted as both the programmer and the computer: we were programming when we decided what sequence of steps would give us the answer we needed, and we were computing when we carried those steps out by hand.

-If you look up the term "program" in a dictionary, it'll tell you a program is a sequence; for example, if you go to a piano recital, someone might hand you a "program" printed on paper telling you the sequence of performances scheduled for the recital.
+If you look up the term "program" in a dictionary, it'll tell you a program is a sequence; for example, if you go to a piano recital, someone might hand you a "program" telling you the sequence of performances scheduled for the recital.
 A computer program is also a sequence: a sequence of steps to carry out, where each step is a calculation.

 This is why we're calling computers *programmable* calculators.
-Every computer has a calculator inside of it somewhere, but you don't use that calculator directly; instead, you provide the computer with a program consisting of a sequence of calculations the computer should carry out.
-The computer then "executes" the program, going through each step of the program and carrying it out using the internal calculator.
+Every computer has a calculator inside of it somewhere, but you don't use that calculator directly; instead, you provide the computer with a program which consists of a sequence of calculations the computer should carry out.
+The computer then "executes" the program, going through each step of the program and doing the specified operation on the internal calculator.

 It might be hard right now to see how this programmable calculator relates to everyday computing tasks like loading your Twitter feed or watching Netflix, but we'll get there in time!
 Everything you do on a computer is ultimately an extension of this programmable calculator, and we'll build our way up to these kinds of things over the course of this book.